All Over Australia"NO MORTGAGE . NO MOWING" - The Grey Nomad Journey of Keith and Frances Thompson

 Construction started early December and we were able to get some photos sent to us by Andy, the Marketing manager, and before Christmas visited to take more for ourselves.

-At right the chassis is almost completed; manufactured in house to Sunland’s original design and using the very popular Cruisemaster coil suspension with a 3.7 tonne rating.
+Above the chassis is almost completed; manufactured in house to Sunland’s original design and using the very popular Cruisemaster coil suspension with a 3.7 tonne rating.

-Above the floor has now been bonded to the chassis and the lower rear panel is being constructed.
+Below the floor has now been bonded to the chassis and the lower rear panel is being constructed.

 Construction: We had the option of an all composite body (except front and rear) or Sunland’s more traditional aluminium frame construction.
 After discussion about our useage the composite makes for a better “living” van with superior insulation properties and slightly lighter weight.
 The aluminium frame is arguably a little stronger if you want more of an “explorer’s” van; while intending a lot of “off bitumen” travel we are not planning to travel the wildest tracks of Australia!